In a previous article, we had a look at the controls of an EQ, as well as the most common filter types and shapes.

-Imagine this: you’re working your magic on a bass track where the player wasn’t consistent and certain notes consistently seem louder than the rest of the performance.
+Imagine this: you’re working your magic on an inconsistent bass track where certain notes seem louder than the rest of the performance.
 During the editing and mixing phase, you have a few tools to remedy this situation.
-You can manually adjust the clip gain or volume of every one of those notes.
-You can even try a multiband compression or dynamic EQ on the bass.
+You can manually adjust the clip gain or volume of every one of those notes or you can try a multiband compression or dynamic EQ on the bass.
 Perhaps a better solution than all these would be to use a pitch tracking plugin.

-Pitch tracking equalizers continually analyze the frequency content of an audio track and adapt the EQ frequencies in order to maintain a more consistent timbre or tone for that particular performance.
-These plugins excel at evening out a bass track like the one mentioned above or a vocal performance by a singer who doesn’t stay in one position relative to the mic.
+Pitch tracking equalizers continuously analyze the frequency content of an audio track and adapt its EQ frequencies to maintain a more consistent timbre or tone throughout a performance.
+These plugins excel at evening out a bass track like the one mentioned above or a vocal performance by a singer who doesn’t stay in one position relative to their mic.

-Relying too much on these processors, especially when first learning to mix, could hinder your ears from developing the ability to distinguish frequencies.
-Consequently, I suggest you use an ear training app, such as Match the Mix, SoundGym or Train Your Ears.
-I find SoundGym’s solution to be more comprehensive than Train Your Ears’ as it teaches you how to detect tempos, swing values, how to dissect and rebuild beats, panning and much more.
+Relying too much on these processors, especially when learning to mix, can keep you from developing the ability to distinguish frequencies by ear.
+Consequently, I suggest you use an ear training app, such as Sonarworks Match The Mix game, or SoundGym or Train Your Ears.
+Match the Mix helps you build your ability to hear important EQ points.
+SoundGym’s solution teaches you how to detect tempos, swing values, how to dissect and rebuild beats, panning, and much more.

 At the end of the day, what matters most is how the music sounds—not the tools we used.
 The listener really doesn’t care what you’ve done to make the song sound great as long as it sounds great.
 Learn to use the tools you have and, most of all, learn to use and trust your ears!